sdercolin/PresampIniHelper/README.md

 - Drop the input file on the icon of exe file to convert it to another type.

+- Please ensure the input file is encoded in `UTF-8`.

 - The generated file is saved in the same directory as the input file, with a file name suffix of `.output.txt` ot `.output.ini`.